Please read and think about adopting a puppy very seriously before contacting us or any breeder or shelter. Adoption

 This is an very unfortunate growing problem: As advertised in the US mostly and

-some in Canada: NO they are not RARE, nor WHITE and if you pay more than $1500.00 for a light coloured golden than you
+some in Canada: NO they are not RARE, nor WHITE and if you pay more than $2500.00 for a light coloured golden than you

 are simply being TAKEN!
 There is no reason at all that a cream or light golden should command a higher price!
 So, as the saying

 goes "BUYER BEWARE"!
 Also dogs advertised as multi Champions such as Spanish CH.
 International CH. for example.

 The truth about these Champion titles are simply that the dog has beaten a few dogs in the show ring and is now a Champion.

 They do not attach to much meaning.
 You can have a Canadian Champion who is very unsound in health and temperament.
 Because

 the CH. prefix attached to you puppies' parents doesn't mean you are getting a great sound puppy with exceptional temperament

 and structure!
 We urge people to go visit kennels, meet the people, look for cleanliness, see the dogs and their dispositions.

 If the chemistry is good and there is no ill gutt feeling on either side than that is the puppy for you and the breeder

 for you.
 If you do have a bad gutt feeling than walk away.
 We have imported dogs which cost us plenty to go to the UK and

 pick up our puppy.
 This does not justify selling our puppies for more.
 This was our choice and it is our passion.
 Again, buyer